 - Get inspired.
 Find a way to move that inspires you personally.
-Think about activities you used to enjoy in the past.
+Think about the activities you used to enjoy in the past.
 Make an effort to try them again or give a shot to something completely new.
 For example, i loved swimming, but i no longer enjoy it, so i tried something new.
 I started rollerblading in the spring of 2018 and it literally changed my life.
-I loved the freedom, speed and sun.
+I loved the freedom, speed, and sun.
 The experience reconnected me with a kid inside me.
-When I rollerblade I listen to my favorite music, sing, scream and dance.
+When I rollerblade I listen to my favorite music, sing, scream, and dance.
 Most importantly, after roughly an hour or dancing, singing and rollerblading I feel happy, sweaty, tired and focused.
 My sad feelings are gone.
 I feel like I could take on a world.
 Seriously the only message is to get moving, you decide how.

 - Get outside for a walk.
 Movement and exercise are very powerful antidotes to sadness and stress.
 If you don’t feel like moving, maybe you could take a stroll outside?
-If weather allows, take your shoes off, feel the cool grass under the soles of you feet, relax and reconnect.
+If the weather allows, take your shoes off, feel the cool grass under the soles of your feet, relax and reconnect.

 - Get an exercise buddy.
-Research shows that consistent exercise can help to promote positive mood, decrease our risk of depression and help us to combat corrosive effects of stress on our body and mind.
-We are more likely continue with our exercise routine when we have accountability partner, someone who shares our passions and is willing to do it with us.
+Research shows that consistent exercise can help to promote positive mood, decrease our risk of depression and help us to combat the corrosive effects of stress on our body and mind.
+We are more likely to continue with our exercise routine when we have an accountability partner, someone who shares our passions and is willing to do it with us.

 More often than I am willing to admit, I feel that way too.
 There are days when I just have to feel my mom`s arms around me, feel her warmth, hear her voice and just be in her presence.
 There are days when I spend hours molding over what would I say to my dad when we see each other next time.
 I miss them both terribly.